brunonlinespace/linux-resmon/README.md

 Archived versions of linux-resmon.py, the python equivalent of the Windows Resource Monitor (resmon.exe), for Linux

 <strong>Active version: check "Main" branch.</strong>
-- Version 23 (tested, OK) - Manually modified the headers to align with my other projects.
 - Version 22 (tested, OK) - Fixes the "View" label in the Network widget.
 Generated on Gemini Flash.
 - Version 21 (tested, OK) - Changes the default Network view to "Processes".
 Generated on Gemini Flash.
 - Version 20 (tested, OK) - Asked for the bug in V19 to be fixed and now the switch Interfaces vs Processes works!
 Generated on Gemini Pro.